waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### Route 37 Trainer Blockade
 - **Location:** (6, 12) and (7, 12).
 - **Blockade:** Two trainers (Twins Ann & Anne) disguised as trees block the path north.
-- **Behavior:** Interacting with them triggers a repeating dialogue loop.
 - **Conclusion:** This path is story-locked.
 Progress is gated behind an unknown event.
-I will not attempt this path again until I have a clear reason to believe it is open.

 ### Goldenrod Underground Blockade
 - **Location:** (5, 31).
 - **Blockade:** A Super Nerd blocks the path south.
-- **Behavior:** Interacting with him triggers a repeating dialogue loop ("I guess I have to do things fair and square…").
-No battle occurs.
 - **Conclusion:** This path is story-locked.
-I will not attempt this path again until I have a clear reason to believe it is open.

 ## VI.
 Puzzle Solutions & Observations
 ### Goldenrod Dept. Store Basement Puzzle
-- **Mechanic:** This is a dynamic maze.
-My position on the map causes walls to appear or disappear and NPCs (Black Belts) to move, opening and closing paths.
-The goal is to reach the ladder at (17, 2).
+- **Mechanic:** A dynamic box-pushing maze where Black Belts move and create/remove walls based on the player's position.
+The goal is to clear a path to the ladder at (17, 2).
-- **Known Triggers:**
-    1. Interacting with the Black Belt at (4, 8) makes him block the path west.
-    2. Moving from (5, 8) to (5, 9) causes the WALL at (10, 13) to become a FLOOR tile.
-    3. Moving from (8, 7) to (8, 8) causes the WALL at (11, 12) to become a FLOOR tile.
-    4. Moving from (8, 8) to (8, 9) causes the WALL at (11, 13) to become a FLOOR tile.
-- **Hypothesis:** A specific sequence of movements is required to open the path to the ladder.
+- **Hypothesis:** A specific sequence of movements and interactions with the Black Belts is required to open the path.

 ### Ruins of Alph Ho-Oh Puzzle
 - **Mechanic:** A 16-piece puzzle on a 6x6 grid.
 The goal is to assemble the image of Ho-Oh in the central 4x4 area.
 Pieces are picked up from the border and placed into empty slots. **A piece cannot be placed in an occupied slot; the existing piece must be moved first.**